MicrosoftDocs/Advertising-docs/BingAds/hotel-service/manage-hotel-campaigns.md

 To pause a hotel, set the `Bid` property to zero (0.0).
 Paused hotels will not serve.
 To activate the hotel, set `Bid` to a value greater than zero.
 A hotel will also not serve if the hotel group or subaccount that it belongs to is paused.

 To update a hotel, send a PATCH request.
-The body of the request contains a [Hotel](../hotel-service/reference.md#hotel) object with only the properties that you want to update.
+The body of the request is a [Hotel](../hotel-service/reference.md#hotel) object.
+Include only the properties that you want to update.
 This example shows updating the multipliers.

 ```
 {